Breakdowns and accidents are more common in the winter when road conditions are challenging.

 - Don’t leave your wipers on auto when you park up if there’s a risk of frost.
 If the blades freeze to the screen, you could damage the blades or wiper motor when you turn the ignition on.

 - Use a suitable additive in your screenwash to reduce the chance of it freezing.

-- Make sure all lights are working and lenses clean.
+- Make sure all car lights are working and the lenses are clean.

 - Keep number plates clean, to avoid fines.

 - If you have to clear snow, don’t forget the lights – front and back.

 - You must use headlights when visibility is seriously reduced.
 If you use fog lights, remember to switch them off when visibility improves so they don’t dazzle other drivers or obscure your brake lights.

 - We recommend at least 3mm of tread for the winter.